 It can quickly become apparent whether a slow response is being held up in straightforward computational processing, database or file interaction, template rendering or other process.
 (For example, if it turns out that a certain request triggers a very expensive database query, then there is no amount of other resources that can be thrown at the application to improve performance: the only solution is to optimise the query, or ensure that its results can be cached as much as possible.
 If the query takes so long to process that the request times out before the database can return a result, then only rewriting the query will be solution.)

 Well-established APM solutions suitable for web applications include New Relic and Elastic APM.
-Most well-known services offer integration packages for multiple different languages (for Aldryn Django users, we provide the Django Telemetry addon for Elastic APM).
+Most well-known services offer integration packages for multiple different languages.

 For any mission-critical application or serious effort to identify performance shortfalls, we strongly recommend using APM.
 A little investment in APM can save you great expenditure in time, effort and money.